hunter-college-ossd-spr-2020/firefox-addon-activity/team_3.md

 __1__.
 What is the purpose of the README.md file?
 What kind of information should be included in it?

+The purpose of the README.md file is to provide an overview of the repository, which is about WebExtensions in this case.
+This file should include general information about the repository, such as instructions for how to use the repository, how to install an example extension, contact information, and other relevant information.

 __2__.
 What is the purpose of the LICENSE file?
 Does it need to be in a repository?

+ The purpose of the LICENSE file is to make the repository available as open source software.
+The file is not required to be in the repository.
+Information about the license may be included in the README.md.
+However, it is considered a best practice to include the license file in the repository.

 __3__.
 What is the purpose of the CONTRIBUTING.md file?